cathei/PinInject/README.md

 * No unnecessary overconfiguration
 * Anti-patterns are not allowed
 * Static API gives you flexibility
+* Utilities like Auto-Inject Collection and Object Pool
+* Supports easy UI Binding with minimal Editor work

 ## Installation
 You can install `PinInject` with Unity Package Manager, choose `Add package from git URL...`